 In addition to creating an account and completing your profile information, join groups and share your content.
 It’s also the best place to connect with the who’s who in your industry and enter into a dialogue with your connections.

 Create a referral program for your customers.
 How about offering your present customers a free month of service?
 It could also be a free product or maybe some other kind of reward for referring new customers.
-The power of free can mean a lot your business growth.
+The can mean a lot your business growth.

 Remember, word-of-mouth can be a pretty powerful marketing tactic for a business.
 According to The New York Times, 65% of new business comes from referrals.
 Forget about using other cheap social media marketing tactics; this costs you almost nothing!

 Use email marketing.
 Yes, guys, email marketing still works!
 According to Mailigen, 89% of digital marketers use email marketing as their primary tool for generating leads.